VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 This question addresses the reality of working on a team and the likelihood of a culture fit.
 Anyone who spends about three minutes on
 Tech Twitter knows we like to argue—often about the most trivial, self-serving things.
-Candidates have certainly had their share of disagreements at work, and it's important to understand how constructively they handle them and if they do so in a way that fits with your company culture.
-You will also get a sense of what the candidates think is important—tech or otherwise.
+Candidates have certainly had their share of disagreements at work, and it's important to understand how constructively they handle them and if their solutions fit with your company culture.
+You will also get a sense of what candidates think is important—tech or otherwise.
 The question is if your value system is compatible with theirs.

 ### "If you had full control of the architecture and engineering of your current code base, what would you change about the code or the process?"